Mid levelconsulting

 Q1

-Walk me through how you would structure a market entry analysis for a Fortune 500 company entering a new geographic region.
-What frameworks would you use, and what data sources would you prioritize?
+Walk us through how you would structure a market sizing analysis for a Fortune 500 company considering entry into a new geographic region.
+What frameworks and data sources would you use?

 Q2